 Mark and Kathi currently live in Belgrade, MT, near Bozeman, where he fly fishes, bird hunts, woodworks, and skis.
 He still consults with several companies and individual leaders, and he serves on a local nonprofit Board.
 Their two sons live in Oregon.

-Rick Luebbers, Director, President
+Rick Luebbers, Past CHLA President and LGF Liaison

 With a B.S. degree in Civil Engineering from the University of Nebraska, and a M.S. degree in Civil Engineering from Oregon State University in 1978, Rick is now a retired 41-year veteran of CH2M HILL with experience in the planning, design, and management of major transportation projects and programs.